-Following the conclusion of a Mining Scoping Study by NCL Ingeniería y Construcción Ltda ("NCL") and a Mine Production Study by Runge Pincock Minarco ("RPM"), Los Calatos is well placed for development as a low cost, long life, mining operation in an investment friendly jurisdiction.
+Following the conclusion of a Mining Scoping Study by NCL Ingeniería y Construcción Ltda ("NCL") and a Mine Production Study by Runge Pincock Minarco ("RPM") in 2013, Los Calatos is well placed for development as a low cost, long life, mining operation in an investment friendly jurisdiction.

-Furthermore, the project is highly deliverable, with the designated status of a 'Project of National Interest' by the Peruvian government that enables Hampton Peru (a 100% held subsidiary of Metminco) to acquire surface title for infrastructure by direct purchase from the State.
+Furthermore, the project is highly deliverable, with the designated status of a Project of National Interest by the Peruvian government that allows Metminco to acquire the surface title required for the planned mining infrastructure by direct purchase from the State.
 In addition, there is no competing land usage, seawater is planned to be used for metallurgical processing purposes, and power costs are low by comparison to similar operations in Chile.